-Edwards-Trinity (Plateau) Aquifer
+Edwards-Trinity (Plateau) and Pecos Valley aquifers

-- We used version 1.01 of the groundwater availability model for the Edwards-Trinity (Plateau) and Pecos Valley aquifers to analyze the Edwards-Trinity (Plateau) Aquifer.
+- We used version 1.01 of the groundwater availability model for the Edwards-Trinity (Plateau) and Pecos Valley aquifers to analyze the Edwards-Trinity (Plateau) and Pecos Valley aquifers.
 See Anaya and Jones (2009) for assumptions and limitations of the model. - The groundwater availability model for the Edwards-Trinity (Plateau) and Pecos Valley aquifers contains two layers.
-Within Terrell County Groundwater Conservation District: - Layer 1 represents the Edwards Group and equivalent limestone hydrostratigraphic units of the Edwards-Trinity (Plateau) Aquifer, and - Layer 2 represents the undifferentiated Trinity Group hydrostratigraphic units or equivalent units of the Edwards-Trinity (Plateau) Aquifer. - An individual water budget for the district was determined for the Edwards-Trinity (Plateau) Aquifer (Layers 1 and 2, combined).
-The Pecos Valley Aquifer does not occur within the Terrell County Groundwater Conservation District and therefore no groundwater budget values are included for it in this report. - Water budget terms were averaged for the period 1981 to 2000 (stress periods 2 through 21) - The model was run with MODFLOW-96 (Harbaugh and McDonald, 1996).
+Within Crockett County Groundwater Conservation District: - Layer 1 represents the Pecos Valley Alluvium (9 model cells) or Edwards Group and equivalent limestone hydrostratigraphic units of the Edwards-Trinity (Plateau) Aquifer - Layer 2 represents the undifferentiated Trinity Group hydrostratigraphic units or equivalent units of the Edwards-Trinity (Plateau) Aquifer - An individual water budget for the district was determined for the Edwards-Trinity (Plateau) Aquifer (Layers 1 and 2, combined).
+The Pecos Valley Aquifer is represented by nine model cells within the Crockett County Groundwater Conservation District which were modeled separately as Layer 1 to calculate the water budget values. - Water budget terms were averaged for the period 1981 to 2000 (stress periods 2 through 21). - The model was run with MODFLOW-96 (Harbaugh and McDonald, 1996).